Catholic Youth Formation (CYF)

 Catholic Formation Registration

-St Charles Borromeo Catholic Formation is now accepting registrations for the 2018-2019 program year!
-All registered St Charles Borromeo families should be receiving registration materials in the mail before April 15, 2018.
-"Early Bird" registration is due by June 1, 2018.
+St Charles Borromeo Catholic Formation is now accepting registrations for the 2019-2020 program year!
 All registration material is also available for printing on this page (see Catholic Youth Formation Registration Forms link below).

 If you wish to enroll your family in Catholic Formation at St Charles Borromeo, please find the forms attached to the link below.
 Please print and return to the parish office: